 Soot, specifically, is dangerous if cleaned unprofessionally.
 You risk exposing yourself to unhealthy chemicals while you clean.
 Plus, you might not remove all the soot from your home without proper equipment.
 If you notice massive build-ups during your assessment, call an expert immediately.

 What Steps Can I Take to Clean Up My Home?

 After analyzing your place and deciding to do what you can to clean up yourself, you’re probably wondering how to get started.
 The tips below are a great way to get started, but you might need to take additional steps or do further research on smoke odors.

-Before getting started, you’ll want to make sure you have the right cleaning products.
+Before getting started, you’ll want to ensure you have the right cleaning products.
 Though scented candles might seem like an easy fix, the smoke smell won’t go away.
-Among other things, you’ll want to have baking soda, white vinegar, dish soap, and warm water.
-You’ll also want to have rags, vacuums, and trash bags on hand to get rid of things.
+You’ll want baking soda, white vinegar, dish soap, and warm water.
+You’ll also want rags, vacuums, and trash bags on hand to get rid of things.

 Step 1: Remove Household Items.

 Before beginning the clean-up process, you’ll want to remove as many household items as possible.
 Whatever smells like fire smoke should be moved outside.
 Separate your belongings into two categories, salvageable and destroyed.
 Be honest with yourself; if it’s too much of a hassle to clean the smoke odors, put it in the damaged pile.

 Items that can’t be recovered include carpets, wallpaper, building materials, and insulation.
 Furniture, clothing, and linens can be cleaned offsite and should be removed as soon as possible to remove the smoke smell.
 Leave the objects out in the fresh air to help lift the stink.
 The fewer objects with smoke particles left in your space, the easier your odor removal will be.